ahtn/kp_boot_32u4/README.md

 The bootloader has an SPM instruction with the appropriate support code to allow firmware to update its own flash.
 The interface is always stored in the last 16 bytes of flash at address.
-(TODO: add source code library for common SPM commands).
+The `interface` directory provides c functions to interface with the bootloader.

 The code stored in the last 16 bytes corresponds to this assembly.